1948 3¢ American Turners

 The stamp drew criticism.
 By 1961, Life magazine mocked the cluttered design of the stamp: “Upon this stamp appear a torch, a pair of hanging rings, the dates 1848 and 1948, the words ‘One hundredth anniversary of the’…American Turners’ emblem with its motto, ‘Sound mind sound body,’ an athlete about to throw a discus, a wreath, two oak branches and a profusion of ribbon-work, shields and other ornaments.
 Now, to get all that on one stamp…was a great accomplishment; it must have destroyed the retinas of a dozen steel engravers.
 But were the people who mailed letters impressed?
 They were not.
 They complained that the stamp looked crowded.”

 The first Turner organizations were formed in Germany in the early 1810s.
 In 1811, Berlin teacher Freidrich Ludwig Jahn began staging outdoor physical education classes to strengthen his students and give them a sense of national pride in preparation for a war of liberation against France.
-Two years later, Jahn and his students participated in the war he prepared them for.
+Two years later, Jahn and his students participated in the war that he had prepared them for.

 In the coming years, similar gymnastic organizations were founded throughout Germany.
 These groups focused on physical education, particularly that which used gymnastic apparatus such as parallel bars, the rings, the balance beam, the horse, and the horizontal bar.
 But they also promoted democratic reforms in the government, which the leaders of the German states opposed.
 Between 1819 and 1842, the government imposed extensive restrictions on these groups, greatly limiting what they could do.
 When these restrictions were lifted in 1842, the Turner movement rebounded and its membership and political work increased a great deal.

 Then in 1848, a revolution broke out in Germany and many of the Turners joined to fight for their beliefs, though some preferred to make change without violence.
 After the revolution failed, those Turners that joined in the fight fled to America.
-Those that didn’t remained in Germany and their Turner societies became less about politics and more about gymnastics.
+Those that didn’t, remained in Germany and their Turner societies became less about politics and more about gymnastics.

 Shortly after arriving in the US, the Turners quickly began forming their new gymnastic societies, also known as Turnverein or Turngemeinde.
 The first one is generally believed to be the Cincinnati Turngemeinde, which was founded on November 21, 1848.